999 (emergency telephone number): Procedure

 All telecoms providers operating in the UK are obliged as part of their licence agreement to provide a free of charge emergency operator service.
 As of 2014 emergency calls made on any network in the UK are handled by BT.
+BT operates seven call centres nationally to take 999/112 calls.

-On dialling 999 or 112 an operator will answer and ask, "Emergency.
+When 999 or 112 is dialled an operator will answer the call and ask, "Emergency.
 Which service?"
 Previously operators asked "Which service do you require?" (approximately up to the mid-90s).

 The operator will then transfer the call to the appropriate service's own call-taker.
 If the caller is unsure as to which service they require, the operator will transfer the call to the police, and if an incident requires more than one service, for instance a road traffic accident with injuries and trapped people, one service will alert the others.
 (The operator has to contact each service individually, whether or not the caller remains on the line.)
 The caller will be connected to the service which covers the area that they are (or appear to be) calling from.

 On 6 October 1998, BT introduced a new system whereby all the information about the location of the calling telephone was transmitted electronically to the relevant service rather than having to be read out (with the possibility of errors).
 This system is called EISEC (Enhanced Information Service for Emergency Calls).
 Before it, the operator had to start the connection to the emergency service control room by stating their own location, then the caller's telephone number, e.g. "Bangor connecting 01248 300 000".
 It was common for the caller to be confused why the operator was talking to the emergency service, and frequently talked over the operator.
 Only around half of the emergency authorities have EISEC, although the number is ever increasing.